gomorpheus/morpheus-docs/release_notes/upgrade_table.rst

 .. .. important::

-- 4.2.0 to 5.0.0 Appliances require upgrade to 5.2.x prior to upgrading to |morphver|
+- 4.2.0 to 5.0.0 Appliances require upgrade to 5.2.x or 5.3.x prior to upgrading to |morphver|

 |